rbouckaert/speedemon/README.md

-## Installation instructions

-Both installation pathways assume you have BEAST 2 already installed on your machine https://www.beast2.org/

-### BEAUti
+## Preparing an xml file using BEAUti

 1. Launch BEAUti